Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 ### Checksums

-We recommend creating and including checksum file (`.md5`) anytime you intend to share or move data around.
-Checksums allows you, your collaborator or anyone who is downloading the file to validate the file and confirm that the transfer completed successfully.
+We recommend creating and including a checksum file (`.md5`) anytime you intend to share or move data around.
+Checksums allows the downloader to validate the file and confirm that the transfer completed successfully.
 We __highly__ recommend doing this for research data (e.g. sequencing data).

 You can skip this step if you already have this file.
 Otherwise, in your CLI platform with the data (`file.txt`) to upload, create a checksum file by: